DataDog/hiring-engineers/answers.md

   * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
 </br></br>

-As per my working notes, while setting downtime periods, I noted that the question called for "two" scheduled downtimes and when using the GUI I found that setting an all day Sat/Sun was simple as was doing a Mon>Fri evening but this would leave a gap on Monday 00:00 > 19:00 so I extended my evening downtime period over the weekend also to cover the Monday morning gap, this assumes my logic is correct.
+As per my working notes, while setting downtime periods, I noted that the question called for "two" scheduled downtimes and when using the GUI I found that setting an all day Sat/Sun was simple as was doing a Mon>Fri evening but this would leave a gap on Monday 00:00 > 09:00 so I extended my evening downtime period over Sat/Sun to cover the Monday morning gap, I could have just selected Sunday, however this assumes my logic is correct.